 Ecclesiastical Assistant: Mgr.
 Stanislas Lalanne, Bishop of Pontoise, France

 CIDSE member agencies work together in working groups, platforms and fora on the issues defined in the strategic plan.
 The CIDSE Secretariat facilitates the working groups and ensures communication between the member agencies and the overall coherence of CIDSE’s work.

 The CIDSE Secretariat facilitates and coordinates the common efforts of the member organizations.

 What is CIDSE’s relationship with the official structures of the Catholic Church?

 Though a network of development agencies with a strongly lay character, CIDSE’s statutes are recognized by the Holy See.
 CIDSE agencies are acknowledged by their national bishops’ conferences, connected to a myriad of bishops’ conferences, dioceses, parishes and Catholic agencies.
 CIDSE engages with the Catholic Church in several ways: it collaborates and supports its work and vision in areas of convergence, provides expertise and experience as well as challenges its constituency when necessary.

 What is CIDSE’s relationship to other organisations and networks?

 CIDSE engages with both, other faith-based as well as secular organisations and networks.
 On many issues we work closely together with our sister organisation Caritas.
 Beyond our Catholic alliances we seek ecumenical cooperation with strategic Protestant partners and enjoy the longstanding cooperation with our sister network Act-Alliance Europe.
-Secular allies include for instance Eurodad (European Network on Debt and Development in Brussels) CAN-Europe and CONCORD.
+Secular allies in Brussels include for instance CAN-Europe, CONCORD and Eurodad (European Network on Debt and Development)